“…Lady Reinhart? Lady Reinhart, are you sleeping?”

 Erin blushed and waved her hand as she reset her side of the board without looking at it.

 “A few.
 I mean, as a kid.
 They weren’t that big, although I did get invited to a few big ones.
-I never one, but I came close in Havana.”
+I never won, but I came close in Havana.”

 Ryoka had a poker face.
 It was more like her default face, but it meant that she didn’t have an animated expression like Erin.
 Still, if there was a time for her jaw to drop, it would be now.